Mannheim: Post-reunification

+In 2001, the city hospital was officially and legally renamed to the University Hospital Mannheim.

-Mannheim celebrated its 400th anniversary with a series of cultural and other events throughout 2007.
-The 400th anniversary proper was in 2006, since Frederick IV, Elector Palatine laid the foundations of Mannheim citadel on 17 March 1606.
-In preparation for the anniversary, some urban activities were implemented, beginning in 2000: the building of the SAP Arena with access to the city's new eastern ring road, the rehabilitation of the pedestrian zone in Breite Straße, the arsenal and the palace, the complete transformation of the old fair ground, and the new Schafweide tram line.
-The concept of the anniversary of the city aimed at a diverse range of events without a dominant central event.
-In 2001, the City hospital was officially and legally awarded with the title University Hospital Mannheim.
+The 400th anniversary of the city was in 2006, since Frederick IV, Elector Palatine laid the foundations of Mannheim citadel on 17 March 1606.
+Mannheim instead celebrated its 400th anniversary with a series of cultural and other events throughout 2007.
+In preparation for the anniversary, some urban activities were implemented, beginning in 2000: the building of the SAP Arena with access to the city's new eastern ring road, the rehabilitation of the pedestrian zone in Breite Straße, the arsenal and the palace, the complete transformation of the old fairground, and the new Schafweide tram line.
+The concept of the anniversary of the city was for a diverse range of events rather than a single central event.

+In 2023, Mannheim again hosted the Bundesgartenschau 2023 (Federal Garden Show); after first hosting in 1975.

+On 31 May 2024, a mass stabbing took place at a counter-jihad BPE rally in the market square.
+A police officer was killed and six others, including guest speaker Michael Stürzenberger, were injured.
+The suspect confessed to having Islamist motivations behind the attack, which was meant to be an assassination attempt on Stürzenberger for his criticism of Islam.

+On 3 March 2025, a car was intentionally driven into a crowd at Paradeplatz.
+Two pedestrians were killed and 14 were injured.
+The suspect, who had a history of mental health issues, as well as previous convictions for assault and hate speech, refused to give motivations for the attack.